FCollaPi/p2-datasci4health/README.md

 |   Σ  | 93708 | 24882 | 118590 |

 #### Regression Model
-The following `Scatter Plot` is a soul representation of how mistakes can taint an evaluation:
+The following `Scatter Plot` is a soul representation of how mistakes can taint an evaluation.
+It presents the target value for the regression model (`prognostic`) in function of the 9th component extracted from the PCA.

 <img width="1000" alt="scatter-2" src="https://user-images.githubusercontent.com/54454569/169718555-e52b29be-9411-480f-88cb-ec650123345d.png">

+The perfect - aside from the multiple - linear relation between the variables lead us to think the `prognostic` was being used as variable for the PCA model.
 If it were not for our suspicion, we could have assumed this model was an evident success.
 Being aware of the statistical behaviors and second guess results when they seemed too promising led us to the third and final trial.

 #### Trial 3
 input: Patient-Drugs.csv